PriyankaSelvan/xdp-map-udp/README.md

 The user XDP program
 - Loads the kernel object file to the interface given in the command line argument
-- Reads from the BPF map and displays the result
+- Reads the values for key 17 from the BPF map and displays the result

+Map used is a per cpu array which is faster because it does not need to acquire locks to be written to.
+At the user program we need to read from every cpu and add the results.

 ### Running the programs